-Brian Marbury, 47, was convicted in October to first-degree murder by a Windsor jury.
+Brian Marbury, 47, was convicted in October to first-degree murder by a Windsor jury and sentenced Tuesday to life in prison with no chance of parole for 25 years.

 Before his trial started, Marbury pleaded guilty to a single charge of causing an indignity to a human body.